The Ultimate Bucket List Italy Road Trip

 Whenever you visit whether you choose to see the religious and historic buildings, the famous glass island of Murano, the lace-making island of Burano, and haunting Torcello, or take a gondola along the Grand Canal, Venice will be crowded.

 Park at Garage San Marco Venezia (book well in advance) and grab a water taxi or water bus to your hotel.
+There is no free parking in or around Venice, expect to pay at least €25 per 24-hour period.

 Where to Stay in Venice